HjalmarSnoep/decisionMaker-algorithm-proposal/README.md

-# HELP WORK TOWARDS NO LONGER BEING A CITIZEN
+# DON´T BE A CITIZEN

-# decisionMaker-proposal
+# decisionMaker v0.1-proposal
 This will become a proposal to put into code a system that can make decisions on a global scale fairly and will ultimately replace nation-based government

 ## the why